How to Restore SQL Server Databases Using SSMS: Best Practices for 2025

 Under the Options tab

-RESTORE WITH RECOVERYto make the database available immediately. -
+• Choose RESTORE WITH RECOVERY to make the database available immediately.

-WITH REPLACEto overwrite an existing database, if necessary.
+• Use WITH REPLACE to overwrite an existing database, if necessary.

 6. Begin the Restoration